Periods and harmonic analysis on spherical varieties: Strongly tempered varieties

-This is indeed a genuine, continuous function of $\Lambda$, locally constant on the non-degenerate locus.
+\eqref{aleph-eqn} is indeed a genuine, continuous function of $\Lambda$, locally constant on the non-degenerate locus.
+This statement follows easily from the facts that the support of $\Phi_{\Lambda}$ in $H \backslash G$ is compact, and the integrand involved in the definition of $\Phi_{\Lambda}(g) $ is actually compactly supported (uniformly for $g$ in a compact set).
 On the other hand, the integral is no longer absolutely convergent in general as a double integral.
 To push through the previous computations, we shall study $\aleph$ as a distribution in $\Lambda$.

 Let $Q$ be a smooth function on $V^* = \Hom(\HH/\HH_0)(k)$, compactly supported away from the degenerate locus, with Fourier transform $u\to \hat Q(u)$ (also compactly supported on $V$ and smooth).
 Then: